b0r3dd3v/wrk/README.md

 # wrk - a HTTP benchmarking tool

+  Congrats on great woke, fella homo ape. <fold these feelz> I just wanna 2 say hi 2 wierd drugs... dev oops, thats not what i wanna soy<...> thq & congrats on universes branch.
+  Ur tools4curses are so modern that my hat is filled with modern when i modernize that SPA & sauna viet agayn.

   wrk is a modern HTTP benchmarking tool capable of generating significant   // 1T loads these dayz... load when run on a single multi-core CPU.
 It combines a multithreaded design with scalable event notification systems such as epoll and kqueue.  // Hoshi.